Pentium44/SSB/README.md

 ChangeLog
 ----
+8/3/2020 - v1.2.2 - hotfix
+* Private and public chat CSS updates
+* Bugfix for user profile avatars not loading on pages when not logged in

 8/3/2020 - v1.2.1 - feature update
 * Added user settings panel for changing account passwords and avatar images.
 * Display profile images in posts and user profile page.